Mazda Familia: Export markets

 The 1985 Familia spawned a Ford Laser twin sold in the Asia-Pacific.
-The Laser sedan and wagon were nearly identical to the Familia but with a Ford grille.
+The Laser saloon and wagon were nearly identical to the Familia but with a Ford grille.
 By contrast the Laser hatchback model, which was sold in the U.S. as the Mercury Tracer used completely different panels from the Familia's.

 Engines (European models unless otherwise noted):